How AI Tools Transform Architecture and Processes

 Emil Holmegaard, Ph.D.

 Emil has a Ph.D. in Software Engineering and over ten years of experience in software development, architecture, and governance of IT projects.
 He is a software quality and architecture specialist, a management consultant, and a TOGAF certified architect.
-His passion for analysing and exploring challenges areas between advanced technologies and business allows him to solve technical issues and help businesses be more agile and profitable.
+His passion for analyzing and exploring challenges areas between advanced technologies and business allows him to solve technical issues and help businesses be more agile and profitable.